yafshar/kim_commands/kim_commands.rst

 .. note::
-    Each map assigned to a *key\_name* must contain the *key\_name\_key* "source-value" and an associated *key\_name\_value* of the appropriate type (as defined in the relevant property definition).
-For keys that are defined as having physical units in their property definition, the "source-unit" *key\_name\_key* must also be given a string value recognized by `GNU units <https://www.gnu.org/software/units/>`_.
+    Each map assigned to a *key\_name* must contain the *key\_name\_key* "source-value" and an associated *key\_name\_value* of the appropriate type (as defined in the relevant KIM Property Definition).
+For keys that are defined as having physical units, the
+    "source-unit" *key\_name\_key* must also be given a string value recognized by `GNU units <https://www.gnu.org/software/units/>`_.